noegroup/bgmol/README.md

 The integrator and output interval may be used later down the road to extend data sets.

-To facilitate writing these yml files, a terminal command `ommsystems register` and a python function `ommsystems.register` are provided.
+To facilitate writing these yml files, a terminal command `openmmsystems register` and a python function `openmmsystems.register` are provided.

 ### Customization

-Instead of accessing samples from the ommsystems repository, you can also keep a local data set.
+Instead of accessing samples from the openmmsystems repository, you can also keep a local data set.
-Link your local samples directory by creating a file `.ommsystems.yaml` in your home directory and specify:
+Link your local samples directory by creating a file `.openmmsystems.yaml` in your home directory and specify:

 ```
 samples_paths: